Cheryl Phillips, MD, AGSF

 Dr. Deborah Paone, DrPH, MHSA

-Policy Consultant and Performance Evaluation Lead, SNP Alliance
+Performance Evaluation Lead and Policy Consultant, SNP Alliance

 Dr. Deborah Paone serves as the Performance Evaluation Lead and Policy Consultant to the Special Needs Plan Alliance.
-She is the subject matter expert in quality measurement under the Medicare program, and Medicaid Managed Long-Term Services and Supports and works with special needs health plans across the United States to analyze the effect and advocate for improvement.
-Dr. Paone works collaboratively with organizations such as the National Quality Forum, NCQA, and with government agencies such as CMS.
-She also leads work on the SNP Alliance Annual Member Survey, social determinants of health, and innovation projects.
+She is the subject matter expert in quality measurement, Model of Care, and social determinants of health factors.
+Dr. Paone collaborates with organizations such as the National Quality Forum, NCQA, and with government agencies such as CMS.
+She also leads work on the SNP Alliance Annual Member Survey and innovation projects.

-She serves on the CMS/RAND Technical Expert Panel on Medicare Stars (2018-2020), National Quality Forum committees and teams (2018-2020), and U.S. Administration on Aging/NCoA Independent Expert Review Panel examining criteria for evidence-based programs (2018-present).
+Deborah serves on the CMS/RAND Technical Expert Panel on Medicare Stars (2018-2021), National Quality Forum committees and teams (2018-2021), and U.S. Administration on Aging/NCoA Independent Expert Review Panel examining criteria for evidence-based programs (2018-present).

 Principal, Avenue Solutions